Risk management and internal control and audit

 The Group's exposure to interest rate risk arises principally from its long-term liabilities.
 The Group manages cash flow-related interest rate risk by using floating-interest and floating-to-fixed interest rate swaps.
 The objective is that at least half of the Group’s interest rate risk is restored to fixed with regard to loan maturity date.

-CapMan has subsidiaries outside the Euro zone with equity exposed to movements in foreign currency exchange rates (Sweden and Norway).
+CapMan has subsidiaries outside the Euro zone with equity exposed to movements in foreign currency exchange rates (Sweden, Norway and the United Kingdom).

 The Group does not hedge currency, however, as the impact of exposure to currency movements on equity is relatively small.

 Price risk of fund investments